cloudflare/cloudflare-docs/content/network-interconnect/cni-1.0/interconnect-types.md

 # Types of interconnect

-Cloudflare supports two CNI 1.0 connectivity options: physical and virtual.
+Cloudflare supports two Cloudflare Network Interconnect (CNI) 1.0 connectivity options: physical and virtual.
 The network interconnect is the link between your infrastructure and Cloudflare's network.

 ## Physical Cloudflare Network Interconnect 1.0